Cerebral hypoxia: Prognosis

-Mild and moderate cerebral hypoxia may result in seizures and impaired memory going forward.
+Mild and moderate cerebral hypoxia may result in seizures and long-term memory impairment.

 The outcome of severe cerebral hypoxia will depend on the success of damage control, the amount of brain tissue deprived of oxygen, and the speed with which oxygen is restored.

 If cerebral hypoxia is localized to a specific part of the brain, brain damage will be localized to that region.
 A general consequence may be epilepsy.
 The long-term effects will depend on the purpose of that portion of the brain.
 Damage to the Broca's area and the Wernicke's area of the brain (left side) typically causes problems with speech and language.
 Damage to the right side of the brain may interfere with the ability to express emotions or interpret what one sees.
 Damage on either side can cause paralysis of the opposite side of the body.

 The effects of certain kinds of severe generalized hypoxias may take time to develop.
 For example, the long-term effects of serious carbon monoxide poisoning usually may take several weeks to appear.
 Recent research suggests this may be due to an autoimmune response caused by carbon monoxide-induced changes in the myelin sheath surrounding neurons.

 If hypoxia results in coma, the length of unconsciousness is often indicative of long-term damage.
 In some cases coma can allow the brain to heal and regenerate, but, in general, the longer a coma, the greater the likelihood that the person will remain in a vegetative state until death.
 Even if the patient wakes up, brain damage is likely to be significant enough to prevent a return to normal functioning.

 Long-term comas can have a significant impact on a patient's family.
 Families of coma patients often have idealized images of the outcome based on Hollywood movie depictions of coma.
 Adjusting to the realities of ventilators, feeding tubes, bedsores, and muscle wasting may be difficult.
 Treatment decisions often involve complex ethical choices and can strain family dynamics.